Funchal Port • Gateway to the Beautiful Floating Garden

 Quinta Vigia

-Part of a historic estate and the official residence of Madeira’s President, these gardens provide a more refined setting.
+Since this is part of a historic estate and the official residence of Madeira’s President, these gardens provide a more refined setting.
 They also offer a peaceful ocean view with a clear look toward the harbor entrance.

 Panoramic City Views (Short Taxi or Bus Ride)